When a dominating rally monster gets taken to the tarmac, an odd wonder was born.

 In 1975, while the Stratos was mopping the floor with all the competitors on the world rally stage, a decision was made to take that same winning magic to the track.
 The Group 5 Special-Production Car class was the prefect race to enter.
 The Group 5 is kind of like a road race cousin to the Group B rally, where essentially anything goes and the cars looks and goes just as insane except there were fewer fatalities.
 Pretty much the only rules are the car must first be homologated to compete in the lower tiers from Class 1-4 before joining the big league and the other was that the cars must have a stock production body including some of the panels.
 Everything else is free for the manufacturers to come up.

 For the Stratos to compete, the first thing needs to be done was to up the firepower.
 The Stratos used the same Ferrari Dino derived 2.4 liter V6 as in the rally car but now comes with a massive turbo, horsepower instantly raised up from a measly 270hp to around 400hp during the car’s early development.
-The new tuned engine was tested extensively for reliability since turbo technology was still a learning curve for everyone back then and results were good, the engine was first put into a slightly lower rank Group 4 car and one on its very first race.
-Unfortunately the same engine competed a year after only finished 6th but with no mechanical issues, so with all things considered from the reliable engine to all the motorsport wins under the Stratos’ belt.
-Work continued to make the Stratos Turbo Group 5 compatible with even more power, the engine was eventually cranked up 560hp and an uprated 5 speed manual to ensure the gearbox won’t grenade itself with all this new power was mated to the engine.
+The new tuned engine was tested extensively for reliability since turbo technology was still a learning curve for everyone back then and results were good, the engine was first put into a slightly lower rank Group 4 car and won on its very first race.
+Unfortunately, the same engine competed a year after only finished 6th but with no mechanical issues, so with all things considered from the reliable engine to all the motorsport wins under the Stratos’ belt.
+Work continued to make the Stratos Turbo Group 5 compatible with even more power, the engine was eventually cranked up to 560hp, a new uprated 5 speed manual was mated to the engine to withstand the new firepower.

 One main factor that caused the Stratos Turbo’s poor result was sketchy handling on the track.
 The compact short-wheelbase layout was agile and unstoppable on the tight corners in rallying, but unpredictable on long high-speed corners.
 To sort the problem, the Stratos Turbo got an extreme makeover for the Group 5 by calling for help from Bertone the same designing house that designed the rally and road Stratos to extend both front and rear of the car with spoiler for additional stability at speed as well as widening it to accommodate fatter rubber in each corner.
 The popup headlights were deleted to improve aerodynamics and the fuel tanks were moved to the door sills for better weight distribution.